taesko/cast/README.md

-# Fist
+# Cast
 > command line app for file system templates.

-Fist can modify the structure of multiple directories at once.
+Cist can modify the structure of multiple directories at once.
 Provided these directories are registered for a common template - moving, renaming or deleting folders from that template will apply those changes to the directories (called instances of the template).